 Mongolia: 20th anniversary of the Golden Eagle Festival

 Mongolia’s Golden Eagle Festival—a Kazakh hunting tradition in the Altai Mountains held annually in early October—has been getting more and more attention, including a feature film documentary and a National Geographic photo contest win.
 It’s a festival in which the Kazakhs, Mongolia’s largest ethnic minority, show off their centuries-old tradition of hunting with trained eagles.
-Twenty years ago, there were only 40 golden eagles left in the world, says Jalsa Urubshurow, the Mongolia expert on Wendy’s WOW List, who founded the Festival in an effort to bolster and bring attention to this disappearing heritage.
+When the festival was founded in 1999, there were just 40 families who still hunted with golden eagles, says Jalsa Urubshurow, the Mongolia expert on Wendy’s WOW List, who founded the Festival in an effort to bolster and bring attention to this disappearing heritage.
 Today, more than 400 families have eagles.
 Get to know them during the anniversary festival this coming October.

 Ireland: Go west